 Should I take my child to an optician?

 I have been told that dyslexia is not visual.
 Are coloured filters a placebo?

 You have to see to be able to read, so it is ridiculous to disregard the importance of visual processing in reading.
 There is a considerable amount of research that clearly demonstrates that treating visual symptoms with appropriate coloured filters can often help these children to read.

 What should I talk to my child's school/teacher about?

 You should make sure you discuss your child's problems with their teacher and the school's special educational needs coordinator (SENCO).
 Then you should see that the school is following recommendations made by the SENCO, any dyslexia tutor or us.

 The definition of dyslexia has becoming increasingly broad and the term dyslexia covers a whole host of difficulties.
 The term dyslexia now implies a general learning difficulty, which it isn’t.

 Diagnosing dyslexia used to involve measuring a person's general IQ/Ability compared with their ability to read and spell.
 If their general IQ/ability was significantly higher than their ability to read and spell a diagnosis of dyslexia could be given.

-The diagnosis of dyslexia itself does not indicate how a child can be helped and no longer secures them any extra assistance in school or additional time in exams.The DRT and Local Education Authorities believe that the best approach is to determine the individual child’s needs and then make recommendations based on their specific needs.
+The diagnosis of dyslexia itself does not indicate how a child can be helped and no longer secures any extra assistance in school or additional time in exams.The DRT and most Local Education Authorities believe that the best approach is to determine the individual child’s needs and then make recommendations based on their specific needs.